nausea87/fakenews/README.md

 - adding my own comments/updates after feedback inside ().

 1. **header.php:9-13**
    Try to keep CSS styling out of HTML.
 Maybe put it on line 1 in style.css instead?
-(Removes any CSS from header.php)
+(Removed CSS attributes from header.php)

 2. **style.css:15-19**
    You could expand the navbar a little bit so it fills the space between the top line and picture beneath, as well as making the font-size a little bit bigger (Good advice, will work on this.)